imagej/imagej.github.io/_pages/HPC_Workflow_Manager.md

     print("Hello I am a single node.");
     print("Bye, from the only node.");

-Now let’s parallelize this by adding a call to `parInit()` at the beginning in order to start the parallel execution of the program.
+Now let's parallelize this by adding a call to `parInit()` at the beginning in order to start the parallel execution of the program.
 We must also add a call to `parFinalize()` at the end of our program to stop the parallelization.
 The code should now look like this:

     parInit();
       print("The greeting program.");